In this study unit you will learn how to:

 - The term corpus striatum refers to the caudate nucleus, putamen and globus pallidus.
 It is, in other words, another term to describe the three basal nuclei.

 - The term dorsal striatum (also known as neostriatum) refers to the caudate nucleus and putamen.
 Those two structures are functionally connected, have the same cytoarchitecture and thus can be considered as a single entity (the neostriatum).

 - The term paleostriatum refers to the globus pallidus.

-- The ventral striatum includes the nucleus accumbens and the olfactory tubercle - these structures are considered to be a part of the limbic system.
+- The ventral striatum includes the nucleus accumbens and olfactory tubercle - these structures are considered to be a part of the limbic system.

 - The term lentiform nucleus is a descriptive term which is used for the putamen and the globus pallidus.
 These two structures, although topographically related, have different functions.
 This is the reason why the term lentiform nucleus is not used regularly in clinical practice.

 The basal ganglia play a crucial role in the modulation of voluntary movements.
-Dysfunction of these structures can lead to several neurologic conditions known as movement disorders.
+Dysfunction of these structures can lead to several neurologic conditions broadly known as movement disorders.

 If you want to learn more about the basal ganglia, check our video below!

 Take a quiz

 Solidify your knowledge of the basal ganglia by taking the following quiz.